Is Disney travel insurance worth the cost?

 If you’re heading to Walt Disney World in Florida or Disneyland in California and you’ve booked a vacation package (meaning a hotel and theme park tickets), you’re eligible to purchase Disney’s Travel Protection Plan.
 Underwritten by Arch Insurance Company, it’s available for purchase by U.S. residents and U.S. citizens living abroad who book through Disney’s website.

-Exact coverage and benefit availability varies based on where you live, but it typically includes:
+Exact coverage and benefit availability vary based on where you live, but it typically includes:

 - Trip delay: Reimburses eligible expenses of up to $200 per day ($600 per trip).